The ; keyword

 The @RequireStiffnessTensor keyword requires the stiffness tensor to be computed by the calling code.
 This generally means that some extra material properties will be introduced and handled by the interface before the behaviour integration.

-By default, the stiffness tensor will have the same symmetry than the behaviour (see @IsotropicElasticBehaviour to change this in the case of an orthotropic behaviour).
+By default, the stiffness tensor will have the same symmetry as the behaviour (see @IsotropicElasticBehaviour to change this in the case of an orthotropic behaviour).

 @RequireStiffnessTensor true;